lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **Bagelwrecker** _(02-Jul-18 06:37 PM)_

-> `Grass salesman`: Then no grass for you ese.
+> `Grass Salesman`: Then no grass for you ese.

 **TheBlade** _(02-Jul-18 06:37 PM)_

 > I got a 100 on me.

-_Jim holds up the 100-duckett coin from earlier._
+_Jim holds up the 100 Duckett coin from earlier._

 **Finna Steel Christmas** _(02-Jul-18 06:37 PM)_

-> DESPACITO
+> DESPACITO!

 **TheBlade** _(02-Jul-18 06:37 PM)_